4d/4d-for-ios/docs/ProjectEditor-ActionsPanel.md

 ### Collection List forms

-* **Entity action for cell:** depending on the template, actions will be displayed clicking on a button or maintaing the clic on a cell.
+* **Entity action for cell:** depending on the template, actions will be displayed by clicking on a button or maintaing the clic on a cell.

 ![Entity Listform Collectionview](assets/en/actions/ListForm-entity-action-collectionview.png)